 The cheapest full-size camper trailer is essentially a box with a basic tent, or a box and tent that fastens onto an existing trailer.
 They cost $3500 upwards, but even a basic kitchen can be ‘optional.’

 At the low end of the price range, even new tyres are commonly optional.
 Many vendors fit second-hand used ones.
 By and large, units such as these are best avoided.

 Complete camper trailers start at $5000-$10,000.
 Most are towable on road by conventional cars or small 4WDs.

 The original camper trailers were mostly like this superb Teardrop unit.
 Pic: source unnamed by request.

 From $10,00-$17,500 or so, camper trailers are better designed, made and equipped, but not all have suspension that will withstand off-road use.
-Unlike travel trailers, most components and wiring can readily be accessed and checked before buying – ideally by an experienced owner or an engineer.
+Unlike caravans, most components and wiring can readily be accessed and checked before buying – ideally by an experienced owner or an engineer.

 Camper trailer overview – value for money

 The best value for on-road camper trailers is currently $15,000 – $25,000.
 Many are available at these prices.
 Most are well made and suited for their purpose.